adamdhill/Tools/BLS/BLS.md

 #Theories of Pro-Social Behavior and Cooperation

-Researchers broadly identify two types of motivation for cooperative behavior: instrumental and social.
-Tyler2010
+Researchers broadly identify two types of motivation for cooperative behavior: instrumental and social. [@Tyler2010, pp. 11-26]

 Instrumental is important.
 Social is, too.
 And the two can interact.